-You are Affected by Federal Reserve Interest Rates If:
+You Are Affected by Federal Reserve Interest Rates If:

 1. You are looking to take out a loan — any type of loan.

 “When the Fed raises the Federal Funds Rate, banks typically follow with an increase in their prime rate,” said Danny L. Buck, president and CEO of Lone Star Capital Bank.
-This increases borrowing interest rates for all types of borrowing.
+This increases interest rates for all types of borrowing.

 2. You don’t want your money to lose value through inflation.